Azure/azure-storage-android/README.md

-# Microsoft Azure Storage SDK for Android
+# Microsoft Azure Storage SDK for Android (Deprecated)

+This project will be in [Community Support](https://azure.github.io/azure-sdk/policies_support.html#package-lifecycle) until 13 September 2024.
+After this date the project and associated client libraries will be retired permanently.
+For more details on the retirement and alternatives to using this project, visit [Retirement notice: The Azure Storage Android client libraries will be retired on 13 September 2024](https://azure.microsoft.com/updates/retirement-notice-the-azure-storage-android-client-libraries-will-be-retired-on-13-september-2024/).

+---

 This project provides a client library for Android that makes it easy to consume Microsoft Azure Storage services.
 For documentation please see the [AndroidDocs](http://azure.github.io/azure-storage-android/).